ff6347/ff6347.github.io/_posts/2017-01-08-Translation-prodictivity-procrastination.md

 There is this article [nytimes.com - The Great A.I.
 Awakening](http://www.nytimes.com/2016/12/14/magazine/the-great-ai-awakening.html?_r=1) that I really need to read.

 Second thing is this app: [productiveapp.io](http://productiveapp.io/).
 I really did drink enough water this week.
-Also I'm writing this blog post.
+Also, I'm writing this blog post.
 Ain't I?
 Third procrastination.
 I'm good at it.
 Not writing the paper but a blog post instead, my plants have water the kitchen is clean and so on.
 Well.
 Then let's get back to work…

 ![work](http://i.giphy.com/heK9M5vuUcloY.gif)